MrBartusek/DokChat/SETUP.md

 # Deploy own DokChat instance

 DokChat is quite extensive project that uses a multitude of AWS and Google Cloud service to function hence, it is not trivial to set up.
-Fortunately, we have configured Docker, Terraform and other similar tools so this process is highly automated.
+Fortunately, we have configured [Terraform](https://www.terraform.io), [Docker](https://www.docker.com), [NGINX](https://nginx.org) and other similar tools so this process is highly automated.

 You can divide this process into three main steps:
 - **Infrastructure Prerequisites** - Create AWS account and Google Cloud project